Moving In Together? 15 Relationship-Saving Tips From the Experts

 “We know that relationship conflict is inevitable, and we know that transitions tend to spike conflict,” writes Solomon.
 “What matters less is if you and your partner experience friction.
 What matters more is how you handle it.”

 The first step is going to be accomplished fairly easily.
-If you wake up anxious, decide to skip that workout, or simply have a bad day at work, they’re going to be there through it all, and that can be incredibly uncomfortable.
+If you wake up anxious, decide to skip that workout, or simply have a bad day at work, your partner is going to be there through it all, and that can be incredibly uncomfortable.

 From there, the “Mirror Question” comes into play.
 Really, it’s as simple as getting into the habit of asking yourself, “What is it like to be with me right now?”
 By doing that, it’s a lot easier to understand the impact that your words and actions are having at home, and it can open the door for more conversations during this transition.